iconindicators/appindicators/CONTRIBUTING.md

 Additional indicators may be appended to the above command.

 The `tag` argument is the tag value (say 1.0) created at the time a release is created on `GitHub`.
 When building a wheel for testing/development purposes, the tag value is irrelevant.
 However, when building wheels for a release, the tag value must match that of the intended release.

 ---

 ## Run an Indicator (from within the source tree)

 **Prerequisite:** the indicator's `.whl` must be built.

-**Prerequisite:** various operating system packages are needed.
-For `indicatortest`, refer to the installation [instructions](https://github.com/iconindicators/appindicators), choose `indicatortest` and for your distribution, install the specified packages.

 To run `indicatortest`: